OctopusDeploy/docs/docs/deploying-applications/custom-scripts/index.md

 ## Working directories

-Octopus Scripts are executed by Calamari, the command-line tool invoked by the Octopus Server or Tentacle during a deployment, within a the context of a working directory. Â This location is C:\Octopus\Work\ by default. Â If you're executing a script contained within a package, the package contents will be uncompressed and copied to this directory but the working directory is the directory containing the script within it.
+Octopus Scripts are executed by Calamari, the command-line tool invoked by the Octopus Server or Tentacle during a deployment, within a the context of a working directory.
+This location is C:\Octopus\Work\ by default.
+If you're executing a script contained within a package, the package contents will be uncompressed and copied to this directory but the working directory is the directory containing the script within it.

 ## Scripts that block deployments

 Sometimes a script launches a service or application that runs continuously.
-In this case the script does not complete until the application is terminated. Â When the script is run in an Octopus deployment, the deployment will continue executing until the script exits. Â In most cases this is undesirable.
+In this case the script does not complete until the application is terminated.
+When the script is run in an Octopus deployment, the deployment will continue executing until the script exits.
+In most cases this is undesirable.
 In order to avoid this behaviour the service or application should be launched in a separate process or session, allowing the deployment to continue executing immediately.
 For example:

 **PowerShell**